 Nearly complete Archicebus fossils were buried in shale in an ancient lake bed in China in 2002.
 Scientists from the Institute of Vertebrate Palaeontology and Palaeoanthropology in Beijing made this discovery.
 These fossils were the first nearly complete skeletons that paleontologists found in the area.
 They were proof that Archicebus had lived in the Asian woodlands.
 Their features indicated that it had grasping feet and a long prehensile tail.
 Moreover, paleontologists believe this monkey fed primarily on insects, and its small eye sockets suggest it was most active during the day.

 The name Babakotia comes from the Malagasy word for the Indri, Babakoto.
 Babakotia inhabited the woodlands of Madagascar around two million to 2,000 years ago.
 Researchers determined that this animal weighed between 30 and 40 pounds and was approximately four feet long.
 Babakotia and some others are also known as sloth lemurs.
 Fossils show that this prehistoric monkey had long forearms and large skulls.
-These physical traits mean that it looks more like sloths than lemurs.
+These physical traits mean that it looked more like sloths than lemurs.
 Researchers also speculate that the Babakotia behaved more like sloths than lemurs.

 Additionally, paleontologists believe the Babakotia was an excellent climber and lived very high in the tree canopy.
 This behavior made it difficult for predators to catch it.
 Its diet most probably consisted of leaves, fruits, and seeds.
 Experts determine that the Babakotia died out due to hunting and habitat loss.
 This extinction probably occurred shortly after humans arrived in the region known as Madagascar today, approximately 2,000 years ago.